i-doit/knowledge-base/docs/en/i-doit-add-ons/relocate-ci.md

 [![Relocate-CI](../assets/images/en/i-doit-add-ons/relocate-ci/2-rlci.png)](../assets/images/en/i-doit-add-ons/relocate-ci/2-rlci.png)

- In this specific example _Hans Olo_ will be relocated from _Raum 00.01_ in the _Zentrale_ in _Düsseldorf_ to _Raum 1.03._
+ In this specific example **Hans Olo** will be relocated from **1.06 Open-plan Office** in the **ACME Headquarter (HQ)** to **1.03 Office** in the **ACME Headquarter (HQ)**.

 [![Relocate-CI](../assets/images/en/i-doit-add-ons/relocate-ci/3-rlci.png)](../assets/images/en/i-doit-add-ons/relocate-ci/3-rlci.png)

-For this purpose, the _Hans Olo_ object is moved from its old location to the new one via drag and drop.
+For this purpose, the **Hans Olo** workplace object is moved from its old location to the new one via drag and drop.
 The target location is highlighted in green to make it easily recognizable.

 [![Relocate-CI](../assets/images/en/i-doit-add-ons/relocate-ci/4-rlci.png)](../assets/images/en/i-doit-add-ons/relocate-ci/4-rlci.png)

 A selection popup appears which displays the current location on the left and the future location to the right.
-Here you can decide which components will be relocated and which will remain in the old location.
-All objects that are below the selected object in its hierarchy will be displayed.
-In this case, these are the workplace components of _Hans Olo_.
+Here you can decide which components will be relocated and which will remain in the old location. <br> All objects that are below the selected object in its hierarchy will be displayed.
+In this case, these are the workplace components of **Hans Olo**.
 His PC and his monitor will move but the telephone is deselected as it will remain in the old room.

 [![Relocate-CI](../assets/images/en/i-doit-add-ons/relocate-ci/5-rlci.png)](../assets/images/en/i-doit-add-ons/relocate-ci/5-rlci.png)